 K&M represents clients at any stage of the application process and extending well after licensure.
 We want your cannabis business to be licensed and remain in compliance with the rapidly changing legal landscape.
 Our mission is to ensure your continuing success in the cannabis industry.

-K&M also acts as outside general counsel for cannabis-touching businesses such as extraction labs, CBD topical manufactures and medical cannabis dispensaries, among others.
+K&M also acts as outside general counsel for cannabis-touching businesses such as extraction labs, CBD topical manufactures, medical cannabis dispensaries and ancillary service providers like security companies that operate in the cannabis space.
 K&M can assist with any stage of business development for cannabis-touching start-ups.

 Some of the legal services K&M offers include: